whitlock/OutFLANK/README.md

 The vignette illustrates best practices and data checks when using the package.

-The vignette can be found on github at `inst/doc/OutFLANKAnalysis.html` or if the package is installed by typing:
+The vignette can be installed by typing:
 `browseVignettes("OutFLANK")` in R

 This will open a web browser, and click on the `html` link.